-At Gomez Trial Attorneys, we routinely represent Californians who have sustained severe injuries in motorcycle accidents.
+At The Gomez Law Firm, we routinely represent Californians who have sustained severe injuries in motorcycle accidents.
 A motorcycle rider or passenger can suffer a wide range of harm in an accident.
 Below, we review some of the most common injuries for which we have helped our motorcycle accident injury clients recover damages.

 Whatever the type of injury you have sustained, if a motorcycle accident has turned your life on end, contact an experienced motorcycle accident lawyer at the Gomez Firm for advice about obtaining the compensation you deserve.